calyptis/MusicSync/README.md

 ## Summary
 Synchronize Apple Music library with Spotify.
+**Only works with playlists**.
+Hence, you need playlists in your Apple Music library for these scripts to run.
+To sync your entire library, create a playlist that holds all your songs.

 ## Features
 - Complete control over your data (data is only processed by Spotify's API, no third party)